MichaIng/DietPi-Docs/docs/software/media.md

 ## NAA Daemon - Signalyst Network Audio Adaptor (NAA)

 Signalyst Network Audio Adapter (NAA) daemon allows you to stream music from an HQPlayer source (like Windows) and output directly from your DietPi device.
-Features DRC, high quality up-sampling (like 192Khz) and more.
+Features DRC, high quality up-sampling (like 192 kHz) and more.

 More information on HQPlayer/NAA Daemon: <https://www.signalyst.eu/consumer.html>
 Also works with Roon.